Thanasis-Traitsis/flutter_card_flip/README.md

   }
 ```

 At this point, you might see an error on your screen because of the `this` keyword in the `vsync` parameter.
-If your editor seems confused, don’t worry—this is a common issue.
+If your editor seems confused, don’t worry, this is a common issue.
 Essentially, your program is saying, *"Okay, what the f...k is this?"*

 Relax, dear editor.
 We can fix this pretty easily by adding a mixin to our class: